AjaniBrowne/ArrayLength/README.md

 # ArrayLength
-In this task I practiced working with array lengths in C++.
+In this task I practiced working with array lengths in C#.